learn-co-curriculum/phase-1-javascript-functions-continued/README.md

 This might look a little bit weird, but it generally makes sense to our intuition about scopes: inner things can see their parent outer things.
-But with a simple change, something miraculous can happen
+But with a simple change, something miraculous can happen:

 ```js
 function outer(greeting, msg="It's a fine day to learn") { // 2